Michael Edwards goes back to school, only this time it’s to learn about gin at Nelson’s Gin Distillery

 Surely it would save countless hours and a lot of pain to invent your own gin?
 That is exactly the service that Nelson’s Distillery and Gin School on the outskirts of Uttoxeter are kindly offering.

-Nelson’s name originates from the two centuries when no British naval ship left port without a barrel of gin for the officers.
+Nelson’s Gin Distillery name originates from the two centuries when no British naval ship left port without a barrel of gin for the officers.
 Rank and file sailors survived on rum.
 Horatio Nelson was so keen on his rum that he founded a distillery on Menorca to maintain the flow.

-Gin school looks a bit like a school chemistry lab that’s blown a century’s budget on 24 copper gin stills: only it smells far more interesting and has a fascinating curriculum.
+The Gin school looks a bit like a school chemistry lab that’s blown a century’s budget on 24 copper gin stills: only it smells far more interesting and has a fascinating curriculum.

 Firstly, it’s best to arrive with some idea of what you want to create.
 As most bottom of the market gins only contain around half-dozen botanicals there’s plenty of scope for improvement.
 Nelson’s London Dry Gin No 7 features 27 top-secret botanicals.

 And when you are encouraged to roll that distillation round your mouth neat, without tonic, you can distinguish some of the botanicals.
 True connoisseurs freeze their glasses to avoid melting ice diluting the gin.